platformsh/platformsh-docs/docs/src/development/submodules.md

     - git@github.com:platformsh-templates/bigfoot-multiapp-admin.git: HangupException: The remote server unexpectedly closed the connection.
 ```

-Since the Platform.sh Git server can't connect to GitHub via SSH without being granted an SSH key to do so, you shouldn't use an SSH URL: ``git@github.com:...``, but you should use an HTTPS URL instead: ``https://github.com/...``.
+This is due to the fact that the Platform.sh Git server can't connect to GitHub via SSH without being granted an SSH key to do so.
+To solve this issue, use an HTTPS URL (`https://github.com/...`) instead.

 ## Use private Git repositories